 Where are cell towers located? www.antennasearch.com shows locations and frequencies of many towers and antennas in USA.

 Could there be a cell phone antenna on the wall of my building?
-Sometimes a cell phone company has been allowed by the landlord to place an antenna on the outside wall of an apartment or office building, which exposes the occupants in the nearest room to high RF fields.
+Sometimes a cell phone company has been allowed by the landlord to place an antenna on the outside wall of an apartment or office building, which exposes the occupants in the nearest rooms to high RF fields.
 These antennas may be as small as a shoe-box and painted the color of the exterior of the building to blend in.
 These antennas can be located using the RF meter, since the fields get stronger as you approach the antenna.

 Can the meter measure RF power from cell phone towers, TV and radio broadcast towers?
 Yes, except not AM radio towers since AM frequencies are below the frequency range measured by this meter.